Aam-Digital/ndb-setup/README.md

    > cd nginx-proxy && docker-compose up -d
 4. Set the `VIRTUAL_HOST`and`LETSENCRYPT_HOST` as environment variables on new docker containers to define under which URL they should be reachable

-# User management in Keycloak
+# (optional) User management in Keycloak
-The system uses the [Keycloak](https://www.keycloak.org/) identity management system.
+The system supports the [Keycloak](https://www.keycloak.org/) identity management system.
+This is optional but allows to enable further features like password reset in the application.
+To enable this follow the following steps.

 ## Setup